Skip to main content

 • Veggie burgers with a cucumber salad.
 A vegetarian meal doesn't have to mean hours over the stove.
 Keep staples such as veggie burgers and whole-wheat buns on hand for a meatless meal you can throw together on the fly.
 Serve with sliced cucumbers drizzled with your favorite vinaigrette dressing.

 • Grilled chicken Caesar salad with French bread.
-For a convenience meal that feels homemade, slice up store-bought grilled chicken breasts and toss with hearts of romaine and light Caesar dressing.
-If you have a few minutes to spare, bake up frozen whole-wheat dinner rolls or French bread and the house will smell like you've been baking all afternoon.
+For a convenience meal that feels homemade, slice store-bought grilled chicken breasts and toss with hearts of romaine and light Caesar dressing.
+If you have a few minutes to spare, bake frozen whole-wheat dinner rolls or French bread and the house will smell like you've been baking all afternoon.

 Find a Nutrition Expert